Short sales on the TSX: What bearish investors are betting against

 Short-sellers had expected a decline in lending and increase in loan defaults as low crude-oil prices weighed on the province's economy and housing market.
 Instead, West Texas intermediate crude rebounded to a current price well above $51 (U.S.) per barrel while worries subsided over Home Capital Group's meltdown, allowing Canadian Western Bank's stock to rally for the past five months.

-A short-seller hanging in is Jerome Hass of Lightwater Partner Ltd. "After the Great Recession of 2008-09 started … it took eight more quarters for loan impairments [for Canadian Western Bank] to peak," he notes.
+A short-seller hanging in is Jerome Hass of Lightwater Partner Ltd. "After the Great Recession of 2008-09 started … it took eight more quarters for loan impairments [for Canadian Western Bank] to peak," he said in an interview.
 "Arguably, the 2015 downturn has hit Western Canada harder and for longer … our view is that the market is still not fully recognizing the long impairment and provision cycle that lies ahead for the bank."

 The company with the largest monthly jump (14 per cent) in short position on the Most Shorted Canadian Stocks table is Regina-based AGT Food and Ingredients Inc., a world leader in the purchase and distribution of lentils, peas and other pulses.
 Founded in 2001, it has expanded rapidly through acquiring ownership of control points in the pulse trade – for example, a railway line that provides bulk transportation within a key pulse-growing area.